cerberauth/vulnapi/README.md

 * X-Frame-Options Header is not set
 * HTTP Trace Method enabled
 * HTTP Cookies not marked as secure, httpOnly, or SameSite

+The scanner perform some discoverability scans:
 * Server Signature exposed
+* Discovery of API endpoints using OpenAPI contracts

 > More vulnerabilities and best practices will be added in future releases.
 If you have any suggestions or requests for additional vulnerabilities or best practices to be included, please feel free to open an issue or submit a pull request.